trusthoarder/signer/README.md

 ## Building & Testing

-Signer is built using the Maven build system.
+Signer is built using the Maven build system, version 3.1.1 or higher.
 To build the distributable .apk:

     mvn clean package